GST Rates In India: Comprehensive Guide

 Impact of Non-Compliance

 Failure to comply with the Composition Scheme's requirements can lead to penalties, including fines and disqualification from the scheme.
 Businesses found not eligible after opting for the scheme may be required to pay back the differential tax with interest.
-Continuous vigilance and adherence to the scheme's rules are imperative for availing of its benefits without legal repercussions.
+Continuous vigilance and adherence to the scheme's rules are imperative for availing its benefits without legal repercussions.

 Transitioning Out of the Composition Scheme